Prospective Students - First Degree

 Our rigorous nutrition courses offer a strong emphasis in clinical nutrition skills (a nutrition assessment course, two semesters of advanced nutrition (micro/macronutrients)m two semesters of medical nutrition therapy, nutrition research methods).
 We also offer three required professional development courses as part of the DPD curriculum in order to support our students in successful career selection while encouraging activities such as resume and portfolio building, interviewing skills, salary negotiation, networking, and planning for graduate school and dietetic internships.

 We have a number of active student-led organizations which create opportunities for students to become involved and take leadership positions in the Student Dietetic Association (SDA), Students Active in Community Health (SACH), and CSULB Food Science Club, and our award-winning Food-ology Radio which broadcasts on 88.1 FM-HD3, run entirely by nutrition students.
 We encourage prospective students to reach out to our students in leadership roles in any of these groups, as we are confident they will be happy to talk to you about the program.
 Our students also have access to opportunities to work with faculty on real-world research projects through programs like BUild, UROP, and the Sport Training and Research Center (STAR).
+Our students are also heavily involved in supporting our collegiate athletes at the Walter Pyramid Fueling Center under our campus sports registered dietitian.
 We are proud to see our own undergraduate students presenting their own research at local and national conferences alongside their professors.

 This page is for anyone who is, or will soon be a high school graduate and have never attended a college or university since high school.
 We offer a supportive and exciting program to prepare students to become experts in the field of nutrition (see Becoming a Registered Dietitian Nutritionist on the Career Options page to see the journey our students take).